code2prab/Walmart-sales-prediction/README.md

 # 2. Description of Dataset

 This is the historical data that covers sales from 2010-02-05 to 2012-11-01, in the file WalmartStoresales.
-Within this file you will find the following fields:__
+Within this file you will find the following fields:<br />
  --> Store - the store number__
  --> Date - the week of sales
  --> Weekly_Sales - sales for the given store